AkatQuas/kiddo-plays/kubernetes/scaling.md

 ## Application autoscaling

+> Kubernetes makes a distinction between _horizontal scaling_, which involves creating additional replicas of a Pod, and _vertical scaling_, which involves increasing the resources required for a particular Pod (e.g., increasing the CPU required for the Pod).

 **Horizontal Pod Autoscaler**: This resource type is really useful as it gives us a way to automatically set thresholds (CPU/QPS/Memory) for scaling our application.

 ```yaml